winiiee/React-useState-hook/README.md

 const[count, setCount] = useState(0);

-count is the current state and setCount is a function that updates the count state
+count is the current state

+setCount is a function that updates the count state

 3)Where to use?